Formatted output

 same as ~Nf, except upper case is used for INF, NAN.

-NOTE: Not traditional, but consistent with newer C printf standard.
+NOTE: Not traditional, but present in newer C printf standard.

 ~Ng